 The physicians at Michigan ENT & Allergy Specialists treat vertigo.
 Vertigo is a whirling or spinning movement and is a subtype of dizziness in which a patient inappropriately experiences the perception of motion (usually a spinning motion) due to dysfunction of the vestibular system.
 It is often associated with nausea and vomiting as well as a balance disorder, causing difficulties standing or walking.
 Causes of vertigo are varied, but include benign positional paroxysmal vertigo (BPPV), Meniere’s disease, vestibular migraine, and vestibular neurontitis.
-Testing may include an audiogram (hearing test), Dix-Hallpike maneuver, videonystagmogram (VNG), and Computerized Video Posturography.
+Testing may include an audiogram (hearing test), Dix-Hallpike maneuver, and videonystagmogram (VNG).